TheeranatSri/DADS7202_project_2/README.md

 ## YOLOv5

-- YOLOv5: YOLO, which stands for "You Only Look Once," is an object detection algorithm that divides images into grids.
-Each grid cell is in charge of detecting objects within itself.
-Because of its speed and accuracy, YOLO is one of the most well-known object detection algorithms.
+- YOLOv5: YOLO an acronym for 'You only look once, is an object detection algorithm that divides images into a grid system.
+Each cell in the grid is responsible for detecting objects within itself.
+YOLO is one of the most famous object detection algorithms due to its speed and accuracy.
 [[Li, Karpathy,Johnson]](http://cs231n.stanford.edu/2016/)
-- The YOLOv5 algorithm design follows the consistent idea of the YOLO series: the image to be detected was processed through an input layer (input) and sent to the backbone for feature extraction, which has convolution layers.
-Then, feature maps were generated to detect the objects in the image.
-Following that, the prediction head (head) will be notified, and the confidence of bounding-box were executed for each pixel in the feature map to obtain a multi-dimensional array (BBoxes) containing object class, class confidence, box coordinates, width, and height information.
-To filter the useless information in the array, and performing a non-maximum suppression (NMS) process (which selects the best bounding box for an object and rejects or "suppresses" all other bounding boxes).
-The inference process refers to the process of converting the input image into BBoxes [[Haiying Liu Fengqian Sun,Jason Gu,Lixia Deng]](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9371183/)
+- YOLOv5 continues the consistent idea of the YOLO series in algorithm design: the image to be detected was processed through a input layer (input) and sent to the backbone for feature extraction that has convolution layers.
+Then generated feature maps to detect the objects in the picture.
+After that will be sent to prediction head (head), And the confidence of bounding-box were executed for each pixel in the feature map to obtain a multi-dimensional array (BBoxes) including object class, class confidence, box coordinates, width, and height information.
+To filter the useless information in the array, and performing a non-maximum suppression (NMS) process (that has the purpose to select the best bounding box for an object and reject or “suppress” all other bounding boxes), the final detection information can be output.
+The process of converting the input picture into BBoxes is called the inference process [[Haiying Liu Fengqian Sun,Jason Gu,Lixia Deng]](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9371183/)

 <p align="center" width="100%"><img width="80%" src="pic/architecture_yolov5.jpg"> </span><br>
 Inference process of YOLOv5

 ## Roboflow
-- Roboflow is a computer vision platform that enables users to build computer vision models faster and more accurately by providing improved data collection, preprocessing, and model training techniques.
-Roboflow allows users to upload custom datasets, draw annotations, change image orientations, resize images, change image contrast, and perform data augmentation.
+- roboflow: Roboflow is a computer vision platform that allows users to build computer vision models faster and more accurately through the provision of better data collection, preprocessing, and model training techniques.
+Roboflow allows users to upload custom datasets, draw annotations, modify image orientations, resize images, modify image contrast and perform data augmentation.
 It can also be used to train models.<br>
 *Link for more detail*: https://docs.ultralytics.com/ , https://github.com/ultralytics/yolov5 , https://pypi.org/project/yolov5/

 <p align="center" width="100%">
     <img width="80%" src="https://github.com/NattapongTH/DADS7202_project_2/blob/main/pic/roboflow.jpg"> </span>

-## Image Augmentation
+## Image augmentation
 - Image augmentation is an efficacious technique when we don’t have an ample amount of data for training a deep learning model.
-Our team uses Roboflow to enhance images (due to time limitation, we set criteria of image augmentation as default of Roboflow).
-The image augmentation options in Roboflow are depicted in the figure below.
+Our team do Image augmentation with roboflow (due to time limitation, we set criteria of image augmentation as default of roboflow).
+Following figure is image augmentation options in roboflow.

 <p align="center" width="100%">
     <img width="80%" src="https://github.com/NattapongTH/DADS7202_project_2/blob/main/pic/augmentation-options.png"> </span>

 ## mAP
-- The mean Average Precision, or mAP score, is calculated by averaging the AP across all classes and/or the overall IoU thresholds, depending on the detection challenges.[[Shivy Yohanandan]](https://towardsdatascience.com/map-mean-average-precision-might-confuse-you-5956f1bfa9e2)
+- The mean Average Precision or mAP score is calculated by taking the mean AP over all classes and/or overall IoU thresholds, depending on different detection challenges that exist.[[Shivy Yohanandan]](https://towardsdatascience.com/map-mean-average-precision-might-confuse-you-5956f1bfa9e2)

 ## IoU
 - Intersection over Union is the defacto evaluation metric used in object detection.
-It's used to determine which predictions are true and which are false.
-An accuracy threshold must be chosen when using IoU as an evaluation metric. [[Rezatofighi,Tsoi,Gwa,etc.]](https://openaccess.thecvf.com/content_CVPR_2019/papers/Rezatofighi_Generalized_Intersection_Over_Union_A_Metric_and_a_Loss_for_CVPR_2019_paper.pdf)
+It is used to determine true positives and false positives in a set of predictions.
+When using IoU as an evaluation metric an accuracy threshold must be chosen [[Rezatofighi,Tsoi,Gwa,etc.]](https://openaccess.thecvf.com/content_CVPR_2019/papers/Rezatofighi_Generalized_Intersection_Over_Union_A_Metric_and_a_Loss_for_CVPR_2019_paper.pdf)
 <p align="center" width="20%">
     <img width="35%" src="http://ronny.rest/media/tutorials/localization/ZZZ_IMAGES_DIR/iou_formula.png"> </span>

-Step of Roboflow for One Piece Character Detection Project
+Step of roboflow for One Piece Character Detection Project
-1. Upload photo into Roboflow
+1. Upload photo to roboflow
-2. Label One Piece Character in all of the photos in the datasets.
+2. Label One Piece Character in all photos.
 3. Image preprocessing & Image augmentation
-4. Train model.
+4. Train.
 5. Deploy.

 <p align="center" width="100%">
     <img width="80%" src="https://github.com/NattapongTH/DADS7202_project_2/blob/main/pic/roboflow%20step.png"> </span>

 Image source and detail of roboflow tutorial --> https://blog.streamlit.io/how-to-use-roboflow-and-streamlit-to-visualize-object-detection-output/

-# Our project in Roboflow:
+# Our project in roboflow:
 - Project Link: https://app.roboflow.com/dl-yjboe/dads7202_hw2
-- Total number of images = 1182 (The number of photos for each character is listed below.)
-Some images have multiple characters)
+- Total image = 1182 pictures (Number of photos for each character shown below.
+Some pictures have multi-character)
-- Total number of photos after image augmentation = 11232
+- Number of photos after image augmentation = 11232
-- Train-Test Split are 70% : 20% : 10%
+- Train-Test Split are 70 : 20 : 10
-  - After Image Augmentation, Train : Validation : Test are 87% : 8% : 5%
+  - After Image augmentation Train : Validation : Test are 87 : 8 : 5
 - Other settings are shown below

 <p align="center" width="100%">